Brand development that increases sales velocity, guaranteed.

 Cost of Rebranding

-Did you know companies spend 5-10% of their annual marketing budget on rebranding?
+Did you know companies spend 5-10% of their annual marketing budget as a cost of rebranding?
 This statistic highlights the importance of a strong brand strategy that seeks continuous optimization.
 These organizations continuously look for where the existing brand does not resonate with the target audience or align with the company’s next move.

 So, keep reading to learn everything a brand must know about rebranding costs, whether a complete overhaul or brand refresh.